Skip to main content

 MyFitnessPal: Calorie Counter

-• Weight Management — Users aiming for weight loss, gain, or maintenance through consistent monitoring of food intake and activity levels.
+• Weight Management — Users focused on weight loss, gain, or maintenance through consistent food and activity logging.

 Feature checklist